 Amanda Shank.
 A photographer since the age of 6, my first camera was purchased with Kellogg’s cereal box tops and featured Cornelius, the Corn Flakes Rooster.

 Inspired by the Magnum Photo Agency photographers, I decided to earn my B.F.A in photography, concentration in Photojournalism, from Shepherd University in Wild, Wonderful West Virginia.

 I moved to LA two years ago and work for Lomography as well continue to freelance as a photographer and videographer.
 My fellow Lomographers and the creative energy of Los Angeles continue to inspire me on a daily basis.

-In this class Astor Morgan shared his love of creating images using digital and analog photography.
+Astor Morgan shared his love of creating images using digital and analog photography.
 Astor explored the available environments to show students how images may be found and created anywhere and everywhere.

 Astor Morgan, commercial and fine art photographer, philanthropist, and consultant.